What are statistics used for in Trimoji?

 - Soft skills analyses per day

-- CVs uploaded per day
+- CVs downloaded per day

 CV tracking in hard skills analyses